 A polariser can be handy for pulling out the greens and blues in your shot but if it's a particularly foggy day fitting one of these won't make a bit of difference as not much sunlight can get through.
-The final problem you'll have is fog/mist is moisture in your air which will leave drops of water on your lens and it's not particularly good for the rest of your camera either.
-Take a lint-free cloth along to clean your lens and when you're not using your camera make sure you put it away in your bag to stop it getting wet.
+The final problem you'll have is fog/mist is moisture in the air which will leave drops of water on your lens and it's not particularly good for the rest of your camera either, unless it's splashproof of course like the OM-D E-M1

-High rides and cliff tops are a perfect place to head to as they give you great vantage points over valleys which hold the mist/fog like a bowl or try getting in among it to add a touch of mysticism or eeriness to your photograph.
-This works particularly well in thick wooded areas but as fog acts like a soft box and can lower the contrast of your surroundings you can end up with rather long exposure times so have your tripod to hand and make sure you're wrapped up warm to fight off the morning chill that can blow in.
-Your camera may also struggle with exposure as they do in snow where they see bright areas in both the ground and sky so you'll have to use + exposure compensation to rectify this.
+High rides and cliff tops are a perfect place to head to as they give you great vantage points over valleys which hold the mist/fog like a bowl or try to get in among it to add a touch of mysticism or eeriness to your photograph.
+This works particularly well in thick wooded areas but as the fog acts like a soft box and can lower the contrast of your surroundings, you can end up with rather long exposure times so have your tripod to hand and make sure you're wrapped up warm to fight off the morning chill that can blow in.
+Your camera may also struggle with exposure as they do in the snow where they see bright areas in both the ground and sky so you'll have to use + exposure compensation to rectify this.

 Long shots where objects begin to vanish or appear silhouetted can look fantastic but don't forget about adding some foreground interest too.
 Objects close to you will have plenty of colour and appear sharp which contrasts well against the vanishing vista behind.
-Closer to home, light sources such as street lights can photograph really well in the right fogy conditions.
+Closer to home, light sources such as street lights can photograph really well in the right conditions.
 For the light beam to become visible you have to have the right sort of fog thickness which can mean it's a bit of a game of luck but if you do get the right conditions, you can end up with a street shot that looks like you've plucked it straight out of a thriller.